 Bows cannot be compound.
-Synthetic materials (such as fiberglass) are allowed but must be wrapped or painted to be appropriate for decorum if they have modern coloring or designs.
-Modern wording and prints must be covered or painted over.
+Synthetic materials (such as fiberglass) are allowed but must be wrapped or painted to be appropriate for decorum if they have modern coloring, words, or designs.
 A bow must be drawn and shot with the hands/arms; it cannot be shot with your feet should your arms be wounded or disabled.
-A maximum pull of 35 lbs and a 28 inch draw (with a draw strop) is allowed for bows.
+A maximum pull of 35 lbs is allowed for bows.
 If the target of a shot is within 20 feet then a half-draw must be utilized.
 A "half-draw" is defined as drawing the bow string back far enough so that half of the length of the arrow remains undrawn.
-If a full draw is all the way to the 28" draw stop, then a half draw is drawing the arrow to the 14" mark.
+If a full draw is the 28" draw-stop of an arrow, then a half draw is drawing the arrow 14".

 Crossbows are treated the same as bows with slight alterations.
-Bolts are treated the same as arrows but may be shorter and do not require the 28 inch draw stop.
-All crossbows and bolts must be approved by a Herald.
+All crossbows must be approved by a Herald.
 A crossbow must be drawn and shot with the hands/arms; it cannot be shot with your feet should your arms be wounded or disabled.
 They also have a 35lb max pull and crossbows cannot be shot at anyone within 20 feet since they have no way of being half-drawn.

-Bows cannot be used in melee.
+Bows/Crossbows cannot be used in melee.
 Players cannot intentionally block with a bow and any valid attack from any weapon to a bow "breaks" it.
 If broken, the bow can be restrung once by the archer if that archer has a new bowstring prop that has a mend strip (small piece of gray cloth with a white X on it) attached to it.

 - An archer can ONLY restring their OWN bow.
 This represents that the spare bow string is the proper material, size, etc to match their own bow.
 An archer cannot restring another player's bow unless they are given both the bow and that archer's spare bow string prop. - The archer can pretend to remove and reattach a new bow string and tie the mend strip onto the bow to make it usable again.
 The bowstring does not actually have to be removed, just the act of role playing changing it is required.
-There is no time requirement to do this as long as the role play of restringing the bow takes place. - Using the bowstring prop takes the place of one the bow being mended, the same as if someone with the Mend skill were to work on it. - After that, it must be repaired by someone with the applicable skill.
+There is no time requirement to do this as long as the role play of restringing the bow takes place. - Using the bowstring prop takes the place of the bow being mended, the same as if someone with the Mend skill were to work on it.
+After that, it must be repaired by someone with the applicable skill.